How to Make the Cruelest Month: Plot

 Bell is a neurotic young woman living in a small college town who addresses the camera to explain her problems—her parents are splitting up, older sister Sarah is happily married with a baby on the way, and her younger sister Dot is involved with Bell's ex-boyfriend, Leonard.
 Noting that people rarely stick to their New Year's resolutions, Bell decides she wants to accomplish the goals of quitting smoking and finding love before the year's end.

 One night, Bell lures Leonard to a remote area, and in the middle of sex with him, she abandons him, leaving him without his clothes.
 Trying to find his way back home, Leonard stumbles into the home of eccentric married couple, Manhattan and Christina.

 As Bell realizes that she is actually "smoking more and falling in love less", she starts to wonder if she might be a lesbian and tries going on a date with a woman.

 Release

 How to Make the Cruelest Month premiered at the 1998 Sundance Film Festival, where it was nominated for the Grand Jury Prize.
 At the 1998 Long Island Film Festival, the film won the award for Best of the Fest.
+The film was never distributed outside of festivals.
+A copy of it is held in the UCLA Film and Television Archive.